Webinar Popup Cancel button

 According to the definition of the rule of thirds, if you split a canvas into three equally sized horizontal and vertical pieces, the resulting grid serves as a sort of “roadmap” that directs where you should arrange your design elements.

-In graphic design, rule of thirds helps with issues like aligning text, positioning photos, and generally arranging all the elements in a way that helps the viewer’s eye to ingest the information more easily (like reading a book).
+Rule of thirds in graphic design helps with issues like aligning text, positioning photos, and generally arranging all the elements in a way that helps the viewer’s eye to ingest the information more easily (like reading a book).

 The rule of thirds works well in graphic design because the intersections at which the lines meet fall upon the primary focal points of the scene.